marcellino-ornelas/create-components-react/README.md

         ...
     }

 This feature still relays on your local settings to work.
 It is recommended to initalize templates usage when initailizing settings.
-This feature is mostly here for if you have a old repo with local settings already initailized and want to add templates.
+This feature is mostly here for those who have a old repo with create-components-react local settings already initailized and want to add templating.

-This is the recommended way to initailze templates if you dont have local settings initialized.
+This is the recommended way to initailze templates if you don't have local settings initialized.

     react-component init -t